-Due to LDSS's underreporting in ASAPS, a breakdown of the number of companion, homemaker, or chore services offered by LDSS during SFY 2011 is unavailable.
-However information on the number of cases types in which a home-based service was provided during SFY 2011 is available and is shown in Table 3.
+Due to LDSS's underreporting in ASAPS, a breakdown of the number of companion, homemaker, or chore services offered by LDSS during SFY 2012 is unavailable.
+However information on the number of cases types in which a home-based service was provided during SFY 2012 is shown in Table 3.